Nested Event Extraction upon Pivot Element Recogniton: The PerNee Model

+This module aims to recognize triggers, which contains two steps: an identification step to identify triggers and a classification step to obtain, for each trigger, the label scores of corresponding event types.

-The goal of this module is to recognize event triggers, which can be formulated as the sequence labeling problem.
-Specifically, trigger recognizer takes the representation of each work as input and calculates a score vector for each word via a FNN denoted as $F_i = FNN(\mathbf{h_i)}$.
-Each value in the vector represents the probability of a specific tag according to the BIO tag schema.
-To capture the dependencies between predicted tags, a CRF layer is utilized to ensures the validity of certain label sequence.
+The trigger identification can be formulated as a sequence labeling problem.
+Specifically, the module takes word representations in each sentence as its input and calculates a score vector for each word using an FNN.
+Each value in the vector represents the score of a specific tag corresponding to the BIO tag schema.
+To capture the dependencies among predicted tags, a CRF layer is utilized to ensure the validity of certain tag sequences.
 For instance, an \textit{I-Intention} tag should not follow a \textit{B-Attack} tag.
-The label sequence corresponding to the sentence are obtained as $\mathbf{\hat{z}} = [\hat{z_1}, \hat{z_2}, ..., \hat{z_n}]$.
-Inspired by \cite{lample2016neural}, the score of label sequence is calculated as follows:

-where $\mathbf{A}$ is the transition matrix and $\mathbf{A_{i,j}}$ represents the score of a transition from tag $i$ to tag $j$.
-To incorporate the start and end tags ($\hat{z_0}$ and $\hat{z_n}$) into the tag set, the two tags are included as additional possible tags.
-Consequently, the transition matrix $\mathbf{A}$ becomes a square matrix of size $k+2$, where $k$ represents the number of unique tags in our tag set.
-The dimensions of $\mathbf{A}$ can be expressed as $\mathbf{A} \in \mathbb{R}^{(k+2) \times (k+2)}$.
-This adjustment ensures that the model can account for the transitions from the start tag to any other tag, as well as from any tag to the end tag.

-During the training stage, the objective is to maximize the log-likelihood of the gold-standard label sequence.
-The log-likelihood is given by:
+The trigger tag sequence corresponding to the sentence is obtained as $\mathbf{\hat{z}^t}$.
+Inspired by~\citet{lample2016neural}, the objective is to maximize the log-likelihood of the gold-standard tag sequence.
+Thus, the loss of trigger identification is defined as:

-where $Z$ represents the set of all possible label sequences for a given sentence.
-Consequently, the loss is defined as
+where $s$ denotes the tag sequence scoring function, $\mathbf{z}^{t}$ represents the golden trigger tag sequence, and $Z^{t}$ represents the set of all possible trigger tag sequences for a given sentence.